alfski/ViewSyncEffect/README.md

 * todo: we need a SpaceNavigator/GamePadAPI camera control for ThreeJS/webgl.
 Student project?

-* todo: convert to binary websockets and ditch the JSON stringify/parse step.
+* todo: convert to binary websockets and ditch the JSON stringify and parse steps.

 * todo: perhaps limit the number of signficant figures in shared camera, not so much a problem if JSON is in binary.

 * todo: check qryArgs parse as numbers, check range, fallback to safe values.

+* todo: finish up and share Go based websocket relayer.

+* todo: really need to be using a broadcast messaging system rather than client-server.
+Maybe a Chrome socket plugin or WebRTC data channel?

 * note: potree could benefit from a LOD setting based on a preferred fps.
 To help smooth jitter between slaves.